SidonTheTroll/Erstes-Jahr/Chemistry/classification-of-elements.md

 - **Common Properties (in the elements above)**
     - All three elements are metal.
     - All of them react with water to form hydroxide (base)
-    - All of them are monovalent.
+    - All of them are monovalent. v

 $$
 \text{2nd Triad:}\ Ca, Sr, Ba\\